How to prune a buddleia

 Overall, pruning a buddleia in late winter or early spring is the best time to stimulate healthy growth and promote abundant flowering in the coming seasons.
 Regular pruning will help to keep your buddleia looking beautiful and healthy year after year.

-See also How to pronounce dyspnoea
+See also How to delete a shopify store

 Tips for pruning a mature buddleia bush